michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 17. Make sure your project is available on Heroku with **seeds data**.

-## What disqualifies your application
+## Requirements for qualification of application

-1. Tests are not passing.
+1. Tests passed.

-2. Website doesn't work on Heroku.
+2. Website work on Heroku.

-3. Design is not finished.
+3. Complete design of website.